Yishak-Ali/AdventureWorks-Business-Analytics/README.md

 			psql -c "CREATE DATABASE \"adventureworks\";"
 			psql -d adventureworks < install.sql
 		    ```
-	2. From scratch (downloads from source repository):
+	2. Option 2: Setup from source:
 		1. Download [AdventureWorks OLTP script](https://github.com/Microsoft/sql-server-samples/releases/download/adventureworks/AdventureWorks-oltp-install-script.zip) as well as the update_csvs.rb and install.sql files in the [linked repository](https://github.com/lorint/AdventureWorks-for-Postgres?tab=readme-ov-file).

 		2. Extract the .zip and compile all of the CSV files, update_csvs.rb and install.sql files into the same folder.